mohammad-hasan07/expanse_app/README.md

 ## Project Description

-Expanse App is a Flutter application designed to help users track and manage their expenses.
-The app includes features such as adding and categorizing expenses, viewing expense reports, and setting reminders for payments.
+Expanse App is a Flutter application designed to help  manage their personal expenses.
+The app includes features such as adding and updating expenses, viewing expense and it will daily remind to review expense.

 ## Installation Instructions